(Alliance) and Pilgrim's Progress

 - Ironforge Directly outside the main gates.
 Horde players will not get flagged here on PvE servers.

-- Orgrimmar Southeast of the main gates (just south of the path to the Undercity/Grom'Gol zeppelin tower).
-Alliance players will not flagged here on PvE servers.
+- Orgrimmar Historically this was southeast of the main gates and is probably still in the general area post-Cataclysm.
+Alliance players will (hopefully) not get flagged here on PvE servers.

 - Undercity In the Ruins of Lordaeron courtyard immediately inside the main entrance to the city.
 Despite not being located far into the complex, this is the nastiest area for Alliance to reach, as there's steady Horde traffic from both the zeppelins and Silvermoon teleport, and the entrance to the Ruins is an unfortunate choke point.
 Don't go at server high time.

 - Thunder Bluff Directly below the western elevators.
 Despite appearing to be outside of the city, the feast area is still within it and will get Alliance players flagged.